mas2020/docker-react/README.md

 # React project

 The project was created by typing:

 ```shell
 npm install -g create-react-app
 create-react-app frontend
 ```

 ## Docker instructions

 ### Test environment with Docker

 To create the dev Docker image type:

 ```shell
 docker build -f Dockerfile.dev -t frontend-test .
 ```

 to execute container type:

 ```shell
 docker run --rm -p 3000:3000 -v /app/node_modules -v $(pwd):/app frontend-test
 ```

 or to run with the compose:

 ```shell
 docker-compose up --build
 ```

 to test container with the HOST binding:

 ```shell
 docker run -ti --rm -v /app/node_modules -v $(pwd):/app frontend-test npm run test
 ```

 to test container without the HOST binding:

 ```shell
 docker run -ti --rm frontend-test npm run test
 ```

 ### Production environment with Docker

 To get the production image type:

 ```shell
 docker build . -t frontend-prod
 ```

 To execute the image type:

 ```shell
 docker run --rm -p 8080:80 frontend-prod
 ```

 ## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edit.
 You will also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.